Scream 3: Home media

-Scream 3 was released in US territories on VHS and on DVD on July 4, 2000, by Buena Vista Home Video.
-The video was later released as a bonus edition on October 24, 2000, by Buena Vista Home Video.
-The DVD version was only released as a Collector's Edition featuring deleted scenes, outtakes, audio commentary, music videos of songs featured in the film, trailers for the film and biographies on the cast and crew involved in the film's production.
+Scream 3 was released in US territories on VHS and on DVD on July 4, 2000, by Buena Vista Home Entertainment (under the Dimension Home Video label).
+The video was later released as a bonus edition on October 24, 2000.
+The DVD version was only released as a collector's edition featuring deleted scenes, outtakes, audio commentary, music videos of songs featured in the film, trailers for the film, and biographies of the cast and crew involved in the film's production.
 Following the release of Scream 3 as what was then the concluding chapter of the series, Collector's Editions of Scream, Scream 2, and Scream 3 were packaged in "The Ultimate Scream Collection" DVD boxset by Dimension Films on September 26, 2000, which included "Behind the Scream", a short documentary about the production of the films, outtakes, deleted scenes, screentests of actors involved in the films and other miscellaneous materials related to the series.
-In 2001, the DVD release of Scream 3 was nominated for a Saturn Award for Best Home Video Release but lost to Princess Mononoke (1997).
+In 2001, the DVD release of Scream 3 was nominated for a Saturn Award for Best Home Video Release, but lost to the anime film Princess Mononoke (1997), another release Dimension/Miramax were involved with.

 Scream 3 remained unreleased in foreign territories including Europe and Japan until 2001 where it was simultaneously released with Scream and Scream 2 on February 26 by Buena Vista Home Entertainment.
-Each film contained the additional content found in the Collector's Edition version of their US release including deleted scenes, outtakes, theatrical trailers, music videos and commentary from each respective film's crew.
-Additionally, the three films were collected together in a single pack, again released on February 26 and released as "Scream Trilogy".
+Each film contained the additional content found in the collector's edition version of their US release including deleted scenes, outtakes, theatrical trailers, music videos, and commentary from each respective film's crew.
+Additionally, the three films were collected together in a single pack, again released on February 26 and released as Scream Trilogy.